andryyy/bash-init/README.md

 ### Bash requirement

-Your base system should provide a bash in version >=5.
+Your base system should provide a Bash in version >=5.